ozandmrcn/12_hi_amazon_clone/README.md

 # Amazon HTML Clone

 Welcome to the **Amazon HTML Clone** repository!
 This project is a replica of the Amazon website's interface, recreated with HTML and CSS.
-Just like the Netflix clone, the design is fully responsive and localized in Turkish to match the regional experience.
+Just like the Netflix clone, the design is fully responsive and localized in Turkish.

 ## 🎯 Project Overview
 This project replicates the design and layout of Amazon's website using only HTML and CSS.
 It serves as a great opportunity for improving front-end development skills, particularly in responsive design and structuring complex layouts, all while being in Turkish.